-• FlashCut presents a password dialog whenever a protected feature is used.

-• FlashCut removes all protected configuration panels from the Configuration menu and adds an "Administrator" command at the bottom of the menu.
-The Administrator command provides access to all protected panels, including the Security panel (after the password is entered).
+- FlashCut presents a password dialog whenever a protected feature is used. - FlashCut removes all protected configuration panels from the Configuration menu and adds an "Edit Protected" command near the top of the menu.
+The Edit Protected command provides access to all protected panels, including the Security panel, after the password is entered.